Package Leaflet: Information for the User

 Patients with severe liver or kidney disease/dialysis:

-Patients with severe liver or kidney disease should not take Enanplus.
+Patient with severe liver or kidney insufficiency should not take Enanplus.

-In case of renal dysfunction, if your case is mild, your doctor may recommend prolonging the dosing interval.
+In case of renal dysfunction, if in your case the insufficiency is mild, your doctor may recommend prolonging the dosing interval.

-In case of liver dysfunction, if your case is mild or moderate, your doctor may recommend prolonging the dosing interval.
+In case of liver dysfunction, if in your case the insufficiency is mild or moderate, your doctor may recommend prolonging the dosing interval.

 Swallow the tablet with a sufficient amount of liquid (preferably with a glass of water).